dalebhushan/dalebhushan/README.md

 - 👋 Hi, I’m @dalebhushan
 - 👀 I’m interested in learning
 - 🌱 I’m currently learning master in computer application
-- 💞️ I’m looking to collaborate on ..
+- 💞️ I’m looking to collaborate on data analysis
 - 📫 u can mail me on dalebhushan200@gmail.com

 <!---